Yahballaha I: Sources

-Brief accounts of Yahballaha's reign are given in the Ecclesiastical Chronicle of the Jacobite writer Bar Hebraeus (floruit 1280) and in the ecclesiastical histories of the Nestorian writers Mari (twelfth-century), DIN (fourteenth-century) and Sliba (fourteenth-century).
-His life is also covered in the Chronicle of Seert.
-In all these accounts he is anachronistically called 'catholicus', a term that was only applied to the primates of the Church of the East towards the end of the fifth century.
+Brief accounts of Yahballaha's term are given in the Ecclesiastical Chronicle of the Jacobite writer Bar Hebraeus (fl.
+1280) and in the ecclesiastical histories of the 12th-century Nestorian writer Mari ibn Suleiman and 14th-century Nestorians Amr ibn Matta and Saliba ibn Yuhanna.
+His life is also recounted in the Chronicle of Seert.
+In all these accounts he is anachronistically called catholicos, a term used for Church of the East primates from the late fifth century.

-Modern assessments of his reign can be found in Wigram's Introduction to the History of the Assyrian Church and David Wilmshurst's The Martyred Church.
+Modern assessments of Yahballaha's term can be found in William Wigram's Introduction to the History of the Assyrian Church and David Wilmshurst's The Martyred Church.

-Yahballaha's reign

-The following account of Yahballaha's reign is given by Bar Hebraeus:
+Bar Hebraeus, in his Ecclesiastical Chronicle, wrote of Yahballaha I:

 After Ahai, Yahballaha.
 His name means 'gift of God'.
-He was a pious and learned man, and was consecrated in the sixteenth year of Yazdegerd, king of the Persians.
+He was a pious and learned man, and was consecrated in the sixteenth year of Yazdegerd [r.
+399–420], king of the Persians.
 He is said to have brought back to life a dead man.
 He was held in great honour by the Persians.
 When he had fulfilled his office for five years he was warned by the spirit that Yazdegerd was about to return to his insanity and launch a further persecution against the Christians.
 Then, as he had sought in prayer, he departed to God.